Enterprise Monitoring Points

 Global Monitoring Points are Container-based Monitoring Points owned by you but managed by AppNeta.
 They are installed in global cloud provider locations selected by you so that you can monitor your network and web applications from places where you have users but nowhere to install an Enterprise Monitoring Point without the burden of deploying, monitoring, and maintaining the Monitoring Point yourself.
 Global Monitoring Points are used only for Delivery and Experience monitoring (not for Usage monitoring).

-- Monitoring Point Feature Comparison - provides a full capabilities comparison of each EMP model.
+- Monitoring Point Feature Comparison - provides a full capabilities comparison of each Monitoring Point model.

-- Monitoring Points - provides information on each EMP model.
+- Monitoring Points - provides information on each Monitoring Point model.

 - Deploying Your Monitoring Point - provides recommendations on which Monitoring Points to use in different environments and where they should be deployed in your network.

-- Monitoring Point Cabling - provides information on how to connect a Monitoring Point in your network.
+- Monitoring Point Cabling - provides information on how to connect an Enterprise Monitoring Point in your network.